By: Shawn Belling

 The sizing scale is first and foremost for the use and benefit of the Agile team – they are accountable for their commitments and need a simple and reliable way of estimating the work and their capacity.
 The iterative cycles of Agile ensure that this method becomes more reliable with each sprint.
 The product owner, project sponsor, and leadership team also leverage the sizing scale to make critical decisions and ensure realistic commitments to internal and external customers.
 Through effective sizing and prioritization, Agile organizations can consistently improve and realize rapid value creation.

 If you’re ready to further enhance your knowledge of Agile, we encourage you to enroll in the Master’s Certificate in Project Management.
-This professional development certificate offers both Waterfall and Agile tracks.
-The Waterfall track will help you manage large-scale projects, implement new methods, tools, and techniques, and evaluate and improve project workflows.

 About the Instructor: Shawn Belling